abougouffa/minemacs/docs/packages.md

 * `dumb-jump`: An Emacs "jump to definition" package for 50+ languages
 * `xref-union`: Combine multiple Xref backends
 * `hl-todo`: Highlight TODO keywords
+* `macrostep`: Interactive macro-expander for Emacs Lisp and C
 * `breadcrumb`: Emacs headerline indication of where you are in a large project
 * `devdocs`: Emacs viewer for DevDocs, offline documentation for programming languages and libraries
 * `cocci`: Coccinelle: Complex style-preserving source-to-source transformations